Special Education → Services → Transition Services Unit

-All staff involved in the students educational program are responsible for preparing students to achieve their post-secondary and employment goals.
+All staff members involved in the student's educational program are responsible for preparing students to achieve their post-secondary and employment goals.
 Special responsibility is assigned to the Transition Support Teacher (TST) who coordinates the transition planning process.

 Each year, as part of the transition plan, the IEP team identifies the services the student may need during the first year following their exit from school.
 Students must meet eligibility criteria in order to receive services.